-A new major opera commissioned by Minnesota Opera.
+A new, major league opera commissioned by Minnesota Opera.

 One of the most notorious scandals in American history comes to life in this world premiere opera by celebrated composer Joel Puckett.
 The 1919 Chicago White Sox were arguably the best team in the history of the game – they were also the most poorly paid, always at odds with their penny- pinching owner.
 Resentment, revenge, and ambition gone awry were the motivating factors that led eight players to conspire with gamblers and throw the World Series to the Cincinnatti Reds.
 Rich with characters such as Shoeless Joe Jackson, Ring Lardner, and Judge Kenesaw Mountain Landis, Black Sox is a tragic tale of mythic proportions, ripe with greed, power, romance, and redemption, all set against the backdrop of America’s favorite pastime.